joaopdmol/TCC---U.S.-CHINA-TARIFF-WAR-EVENTS/README.md

 ## English

-This repository contains the reproducible empirical pipeline developed for João Pedro Duarte Mól's undergraduate thesis.
+This repository contains the reproducible empirical pipeline developed for my undergraduate thesis.
 The project analyzes U.S. stock market reactions to key events of the United States-China tariff war, with primary emphasis on the S&P 500.

 The workflow combines Event Study methodology, abnormal return and Cumulative Abnormal Return calculations, robustness and sensitivity checks, placebo validation, volatility analysis, statistical validation, figure generation, final analytical outputs, and an exploratory Machine Learning layer.